RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetEventTypesByNameAndBundleAndApplicationNameParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Retrieves the details of an event type by specifying the bundle name, the application name, and the event type name.

 **`Summary`**

-Retrieve the event type by name of a given bundle name and application name
+Retrieve an event type by bundle, application and event type names

 **`Throws`**